 French Toast Recipe (serves 2)

-- 4 thick slices of bread (brioche, sourdough or Texas toast are best β at least 2cm thick)
+- 4 slices thick bread (brioche, sourdough or Texas toast — day-old bread works best)

 - 2 large eggs